koenjicode/CaliburPingDisplay/README.md

 ## Overview
 ![](Images/Image01.jpg)
-Calibur Ping Display adds Ping Information above the Game's Connection Bar for a more accurate measure of game lag.
+This plugin adds Ping Information above the Game's Connection Bar for a more accurate measure of game lag.

 ## Features
 - Average RTT/Ping Value Displayed